Pebble Beach Food & Wine is notable for the talent, tastes and setting.

-Pebble Beach Food & Wine, the luxurious four-day festival from Coastal Luxury Management and Food & Wine magazine, drew talented people from across the United States.
-Here are some of the memorable faces from my dinners and Lexus Grand Tastings.
+Pebble Beach Food & Wine, the luxurious four-day festival from Coastal Luxury Management and Food & Wine magazine, drew talented people from across the U.S. Meet some memorable faces from my dinners and Lexus Grand Tastings.

 Chef Robert Irvine, the larger than life star of Food Network shows like Dinner: Impossible, Restaurant: Impossible and Worst Cooks In America, was out in front of his booth at Saturday’s Lexus Grand Tasting, greeting fans by the dozen.

-Donatella Arpaia, who operates Donatella, DBar and Kefi in New York and , led a cooking demo and served Meatball Madness Meatballs at Saturday’s Lexus Grand Tasting.
+Donatella Arpaia, who operates Donatella, DBar and Kefi in New York City, led a cooking demo and served Meatball Madness Meatballs at Saturday’s Lexus Grand Tasting.

 Fabio Viviani, who may be better known for his television persona than for his three restaurants, was at Sunday’s Lexus Grand Tasting to promote his latest book, Fabio’s Italian Kitchen.

 Carla Hall, who’s enjoyed considerable success on “Top Chef” and as co-host of “The Chew,” served food at Saturday’s Lexus Grand Tasting.

 Nancy Silverton of Mozza Restaurant Group of course delivered big at My Last Supper: The Next Course.
 Her hors d’oeuvre consisted of burrata with caviar, red onion, egg, and chive; and she closed the show with an almond cornetto.
 The twice-baked almond croissant incorporated almond cream, orange blossom water, yogurt gelato, and compote crafted from Harry’s Berries strawberries and rhubarb.